Nonseparable Sample Selection Models with Censored Selection Rules: Application: United Kingdom wage regressions

 Figure \ref{fig:descriptive}A reports the female participation rate over the sample period.
-Figure \ref{fig:descriptive}B reports the average number of hours for all females and those reporting positive hours respectively.
-Recall that our control function exploits the variation in both the extensive and intensive margins of the hours decisions.
-Figure \ref {fig:descriptive}A illustrates that participation was around 65 percent in the years before the recession in the beginning 1980's.
+Figure \ref{fig:descriptive}B reports the average number of hours for all females and those reporting positive hours, respectively.
+Recall that the control function exploits the variation in both the extensive and the intensive margins of the hours decisions.
+Figure \ref {fig:descriptive}A illustrates that participation was around 65 percent in the years before the recession at the beginning of the 1980s.
 Participation drops to a sample period low of 58 percent in 1982, but subsequently increases and almost reaches 70 percent at the end of the sample period.
 The figures for the average hours show similar trends but most notably there is significant variation in average hours over time for the sample of workers.
-The figures illustrate the utility of exploiting the number of hours rather than just the binary outcome if they are available.

-We use the following variables for our empirical analysis.
-We use three different education levels; (1) a dummy variable indicating the individual left school at the age of 16 years or younger, (2) a dummy variable for left school at the age of 17 or 18 years, and (3) a dummy variable for left school at the age of 19 years or older.
-We use age and age squared and interact these with the level of education.
-In addition, we use a dummy variable indicating that the individual lives together with a partner and we use 12 dummy variables indicating the region in the UK in which the individual lives.
-We pool the data for four consecutive years, \emph{i.e.} 1978-81, 1982-1985, 1986-1989, 1990-1993, 1994-1997 and 1998-2000 noting that the last period is only 3 years and we assume that the model's assumptions are satisfied for each of the pooled samples.
+We employ the following variables for our empirical analysis.
+Three different education levels; (1) a dummy variable indicating that the individual left school at the age of 16 years or younger, (2) a dummy variable for left school at the age of 17 or 18 years, and (3) a dummy variable for left school at the age of 19 years or older.
+We include age and age squared and interact these with the level of education.
+In addition, we use a dummy variable indicating that the individual lives together with a partner and 12 dummy variables indicating the region in the UK in which the individual lives.
+We pool data for four consecutive years, \emph{i.e.} 1978-81, 1982-1985, 1986-1989, 1990-1993, 1994-1997 and 1998-2000, noting that the last period is only 3 years and we assume that the model's assumptions are satisfied for each of the pooled samples.

 \pgfplotstableread{hours1.txt}{\hours} \pgfplotstableread{hours2.txt}{ \hoursa} \pgfplotstableread{result_part.txt}{\participation}